-Visit the Graduate study section for additional information on graduation requirements. (http://bulletin.vcu.edu/graduate/study/general-academic-regulations-graduate-students/graduation-requirements)
+Visit the academic regulations section for additional information on graduation requirements. (http://bulletin.vcu.edu/academic-regs/grad/graduation-info)

 The M.H.A. curricular sequence of the M.H.A./M.D. degree is shown below.
 Students take a total of 43 credit hours of M.H.A. course work, which includes a three-credit hour internship.